mikecokina/elisa/README.rst

             'param': <str>,
             'fixed': <bool>,
             'min': <float>,
-            'max': <float>
+            'max': <float>,
+            'constraint': <str>
         }, ...
     ]

-and require all params from following list if you would like to try absolute paramters fitting:
+and require all params from following list if you would like to try absolute parameters fitting:

     * ``p__mass`` - mass of primary component in units of Solar mass
     * ``s__mass`` - mass of secondary component in units of Solar mass